| FACT:

 but an example of a set of numerical rules

-that have been labeled as being members of a convenient
+that have been labelled as being members of a convenient category.